wds4/tribal-tapestry/experiment/test.md

 <h1 align="center" >A Test of the Tribal Tapestry Hypothesis (TTH)</h1>

 We make two Predictions (P):
-1. An unexpectedly high percentage of prospective study participants will be unable and / or unwilling to learn and recite the TTH, even once.
+1. An unexpectedly high percentage of prospective study participants will be unable and / or unwilling to read, to absorb, and to recite the essential content of the TTH, even once.
-2. Of those who are able to recite the TTH at baseline, an unexpectedly high percentage will be unable to recite the TTH a short time later. *The TTH will be automatically and actively erased from memory.*
+2. Of those who are able to recite the TTH at baseline, an unexpectedly high percentage will be unable to recite the TTH a short time later. *The TTH will be automatically and actively erased from memory with a robustness to rival the erasure of a dream by late morning.*

 PROVE ME WRONG -- and get paid to do it!!!!